abpframework/modular-monolith-demo/Shopularity/README.md

 > This command installs all NPM packages for MVC/Razor Pages and Blazor Server UIs and this command is already run by the ABP CLI, so most of the time you don't need to run this command manually.

-## How to run
+## How to Run?

 The application needs a database.
 Run the following command in the [Shopularity](./Shopularity) project directory to migrate the database and seed the initial data.
 This step is automatically done when you create a new solution, if you didn't especially disable it.
+You can also run the `migrate-database.ps1` in the root directory which does the same.

 ````bash
 dotnet run --migrate-database